NRCan/geo-deep-learning/README.md

   samples_size: 256                 # Size (in pixel) of the samples
   num_classes: 2                    # Number of classes
   data_path: /path/to/data/folder   # Path to folder containing samples
+  input_images_band_count: 3        # Number on band of input all input images

 training:
   output_path: /path/to/output/weights/folder   # Path to folder where files containing weights will be written